JorgeLGonzalez/dungeon_crawl_p2p/README.md

   - [x] grab feature.
 Replaces exiting weapon rather then adding to inventory.
 Display in HUD to right of health bar (for now)
   - [x] apply xtra damage based on weapon
   - [x] think hud layer needs fixing so text is always on top of health bar and panel
+- [x] display item tool tip when standing over it
+  - [x] BUG: showing tooltip on entity out of FOV (still bit of a rounding error when item is just outside FOV, but good enough)
+  - [x] BUG: on_player_move: local player Hide even though inactive tooltip
+  - [x] BUG: hit test of mouse is off. zoom in and move over item to fine tune
+  - [x] BUG: zooming should hide tooltip
+  - [x] consider breaking up toggle_trigger into diff mods
+  - [x] log to confirm when event trigger systems fire
+  - [x] refactor player movement
+  - [x] try out the on event check for system.
+  - [x] Maybe the trigger observer stuff? https://taintedcoders.com/bevy/events
+  - [x] reusable fn to detect if tooltip is active: local player move,
+  - [x] create tooltip plugin
+  - [x] document tooltips
+  - [x] test in p2p and synctest
+  - [x] Consider using entity pos for mouse tooltip.
+Then both tooltips could be the same.
+But need to figure out how to convert from game to hud coordinates
+  - [ ]

 ### Archived Issues